stepleton/cameo/aphid/README.md

 http://beagleboard.org/getting-started).
 You may need to use the IP addresses 192.168.6.2 or 192.168.7.2 instead of the `beaglebone.local` convenience name.)

-In the future, it may become possible to upload and download disk images via a web browser.
+In the future, it may become possible to upload and download drive images via a web browser.

 :warning: **Be sure not to change or replace the hard drive image file while